Although many are mystified by his mysterious moniker, Mel Carriere is a San Diego mailman who writes about the mail, among other things.

 Yes cca2013 they have been doing that in our district too.
 What they really need to do is update the crap scanners.
 Thanks for reading!

 My manager has discovered a way to print off a picture of each scan that the PASS machine has taken.
 For the past few months she has been asking about parcels that come off a report for "delivery scan not updated."
 Now she includes a picture in the printout she leaves at our case with the infamous "See me" message inscribed.
 Argh!

-Mel Carriere (author) from San Diego California on October 27, 2014:
+Mel Carriere (author) from Snowbound and down in Northern Colorado on October 27, 2014:

 This is one of my first hubs and I was still getting used to the format.
 Thanks for dropping in and dusting this antique off!

 MarieLB from YAMBA NSW on October 27, 2014:

 Not only interesting, but also entertaining.
 Great Hub.

 Beautiful analysis of postal technology.
 However, the postal industry is far much behind.
 Let's see if the industry will catch up.
 Nice content.